sagemathinc/cocalc-doc/source/getting-started.rst

   * Use the `open` command to open the file :ref:`from a terminal <terminal-file-open>`.

+.. _ft-comment:

+* |comment-icon| **Chat** - If a file is selected, you can click here to start text or video chat.
+  Collaborators on the project will get a notification when chat is opened or updated.

 .. _ft-share:

-* |share-square| **Share** - If a file is selected, this button allows you to share it.
+* |lock-icon| **Share** - If a file is selected, this button allows you to share it.
 Files shared publicly can be viewed by people without a CoCalc login.

-.. _ft-comment:

-* |comment| **Chat** - If a file is selected, you can click here to start text or video chat.
-  Collaborators on the project will get a notification when chat is opened or updated.

 Your CoCalc Session
 -------------------